abehara2/abehara2/README.md

 - 🤔 I’m looking for SWE & Robotics internships
 - 💬 Ask me about being a non-CS major breaking into tech
 - 📫 How to reach me: abehara2@illinois.edu
+- ⚡ Fun fact: Once upon a time, I had Division II offers for 🎾
 - 😄 Pronouns: He/Him/His
-- ⚡ Fun fact: Once upon a time I had Division II offers for 🎾